Tonghua murders

-Shi Yuejun (石悦军 (Shí Yuèjūn); 5 March 1971 – 20 December 2006) was a Chinese mass murderer and spree killer who murdered 12 people and wounded five others in Liuhe County and Tonghua County, Jilin, between 24 September and 29 September 2006.
-The killings are collectively referred to as the "Tonghua 9·24 mass murder case (“通化9·24特大系列杀人案").
+Between 24 September and 29 September 2006, twelve people were killed and five were wounded others in a series of knife attacks in Tonghua, Jilin, China.
+The killings are collectively referred to as the Tonghua 9·24 mass murder case (通化9·24特大系列杀人案).

-Shi admitted to the murders, saying he was motivated by vengeance for previous conflicts with the victims.
+The perpetrator, 35-year-old Shi Yuejun, was apprehended following a manhunt and admitted to the murders, saying he was motivated by vengeance for previous conflicts with the victims.
 He was sentenced to death on 25 November the same year and executed a month later.